snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step5.md

 ## Materials

-The goal of Step 5 is to use realitic material properties and closure relationships.
+The goal of Step 5 is to use realistic material properties and closure relationships.

+First, we define a diagonal tensor effective thermal conductivity called `effective_thermal_conductivity`.
+In the pebble bed, `effective_thermal_conductivity` will contain contributions from conduction through the bed, radiation between pebbles, and conduction through the fluid.
+We will use an empirical correlation in the bed.
-To that end, we first define constant base material properties of graphite using an `ADGenericFunctorMaterial` object:
+To accomplish that, we need to define base material properties in the bed.
+This is accomplished by using an `ADGenericFunctorMaterial` object:

-!listing htgr/generic-pbr-tutorial/step5.i block=graphite_rho_and_cp
+!listing htgr/generic-pbr-tutorial/step5.i block=graphite_rho_and_cp_bed

-In particular we set the full density thermal conductivity of graphite to $26$ W/m-K.
+We set the full density thermal conductivity of graphite to $26$ W/m-K.

-The effective thermal conductivity in the pebble bed is made up of multiple
-components: heat conduction across pebbles, radiation between pebbles, and conduction through the fluid in the pores.
-Pronghorn provides empirical models that can be selected using the `FunctorPebbleBedKappaSolid` object:
+The effective thermal conductivity in the bed is then computed using empirical models that can be selected using the `FunctorPebbleBedKappaSolid` object:

 !listing htgr/generic-pbr-tutorial/step5.i block=kappa_s_pebble_bed

-This object is based in the base thermal conductivity of graphite (`k_s=26`) and produces a scalar property named `kappa_s`.
+This object uses the base thermal conductivity of graphite (`k_s=26`) and produces a scalar property named `kappa_s`.
 The options available in `FunctorPebbleBedKappaSolid` are detailed in the Pronghorn manual.

+In the reflector regions, we use `ADGenericFunctorMaterial` and directly modify the thermal conductivity by multiplying it by $1 - \epsilon$ where $\epsilon$ is the porosity.
+Note, that in the reflector regions, we directly define the functor `kappa_s`.
+The two objects defining thermal properties in the reflector regions are:

+!listing htgr/generic-pbr-tutorial/step5.i start=graphite_rho_and_cp_side_reflector end=drag_pebble_bed

-We want to define the property `tensor_thermal_conductivity` as a diagonal tensor property everywhere.
-To that end we use `ADGenericVectorFunctorMaterial` to inject `k_s` and `kappa_s` into `tensor_thermal_conductivity`
+We want to define the property `effective_thermal_conductivity` as a diagonal tensor property everywhere.
+To that end we use `ADGenericVectorFunctorMaterial` to inject `kappa_s` into `effective_thermal_conductivity`:

 !listing htgr/generic-pbr-tutorial/step5.i start=effective_pebble_bed_thermal_conductivity end=pebble_bed_alpha

-Note that for the `bottom_reflector` and `side_reflector` regions, `tensor_thermal_conductivity` is not the effective thermal conductivity.
-Therefore, we split the added an additional block restriction when adding the solid conduction term and used the

-!listing htgr/generic-pbr-tutorial/step5.i start=solid_energy_diffusion_bed end=source
+Neither `rho_s` nor `cp_s` are modified by $1 - \epsilon$ because that modification is automatically performed in the `PINSFVEnergyTimeDerivative`.

 The volumetric heat transfer coefficient between pebbles and helium is computed using the German Kerntechnischer Ausschuss correlation: